 - do all the assignments and turn them in on time

-- bring your handouts and notes to lab; review these notes before coming to lab
+- bring your handouts and notes to lab; review these notes before coming to lab; refer to those notes during lab

 - if you start to get behind, see me in office hours right away